New border control procedures are being introduced for nationals from non-EU/non-Schengen countries.

 Children under 12 will not be required to provide fingerprints.
 Data is stored securely and automatically updated each time you cross a Schengen border.

-Border control booths will be equipped with biometric systems, such as fingerprint and facial recognition scanners.
+Border control booths are now equipped with biometric systems, such as fingerprint and facial recognition scanners.
 You will be asked to provide your fingerprints and allow a facial scan during the entry or exit process.

-Instead of relying on traditional passport stamps, the EES will electronically log the time and location of your entry and exit, creating an accurate record of your movements within the Schengen Area.
+Instead of relying on traditional passport stamps, the EES electronically logs the time and location of your entry and exit, creating an accurate record of your movements within the Schengen Area.

 During the initial phase, there may be longer waiting times as travellers and border staff adjust to the new system.
 However, once registered, future crossings will be quicker because your biometric data will already be stored.

-No — the EES does not require travellers to register in advance.
-Your details will be recorded automatically the first time you enter the EU after the system goes live.
+No. The EES does not require travellers to register in advance; the process happens at the border.
+Your details will be recorded automatically when you enter the EU.

-Once ETIAS becomes active in 2026, UK citizens and other visa-exempt travellers will need to apply online for travel authorisation before entering the Schengen Area.
+However, once ETIAS becomes active towards the end of 2026, UK citizens and other visa-exempt travellers will need to apply online for travel authorisation before entering the Schengen Area.
 See our ETIAS information page for more details.

 There is no cost for travellers when entering or leaving the EU under the EES.

-However, once the ETIAS (European Travel Information and Authorisation System) is introduced in 2026, UK and other visa-exempt travellers will need to apply online before their trip and pay a small processing fee.
+This will change with the introduction of ETIAS (European Travel Information and Authorisation System) later in 2026; UK and other visa-exempt travellers will need to apply online before their trip and pay a small processing fee.
 ETIAS is a separate system from the EES.

-During the early rollout of the EES, manual passport stamping may continue alongside the new digital process.
+During the early rollout of the EES, manual passport stamping continued alongside the new digital process.

 No. The EES and ETIAS are two different systems that will work alongside each other: